 We have covered stop losses and elements of risk, we also covered how many stocks to purchase, and now we are looking at how to allocate your money to stocks.
 Otherwise known as betting styles, cash allocation is important to understand.
 There are two approaches, Martingale and Anti-Martingale.
 They help us understand cash allocation strategies.

 The Martingale Approach

-This I now know is called the “Martingale Betting Strategy” and it certainly is not recommended for the stock market.
-When it worked it was good, especially if lady luck was one my side, but if I hit a losing streak I was broke.
+This I now know is called the “Martingale Betting Strategy,” and it certainly is not recommended for the stock market.
+When it worked, it was good, especially if lady luck was on my side, but if I hit a losing streak, I was broke.
 Sometimes I would come out with my money doubled, but sometimes I came out with nothing.
-If you adopt this approach in the stock market you may do well for a period, but all it will take is to go bust once, then you have no money, which means you have to leave the table.
+If you adopt this approach in the stock market, you may do well for a period, but all it will take is to go bust once, then you have no money, which means you have to leave the table.
 In the example above, after my 5th successive loss, I was one bet away from bankruptcy.

 This chapter goes on to discuss in detail:

 - Risk reward